 Samsung's looking to revitalize its Android tablet line, and it's betting Bixby, DeX mode and call integration will help.
-The Galaxy Tab S5e, a 10.5-inch Android tablet coming in the second quarter of 2019 for the slightly-steep price of $400.
+The Galaxy Tab S5e, a 10.5-inch Android tablet coming in the second quarter of 2019 for the slightly-steep price of $400, but that combination of size and price gives it both a good shot at being the best Samsung tablet and competing with Apple's new iPad Air and iPad mini.

 The Tab S5e might match its price tag, though.
 For starters, its 9.6 x 6.3 x 0.2-inch, 0.9-pound aluminum body manages pack a larger screen than you get in the similarly-sized (and also aluminum) 9.7-inch iPad (9.4 x 6.6 inches x 0.3 inches and 1.03 pounds), by offering thinner bezels than Apple's tablet.
 The Tab S5e's 2560 x 1600-pixel screen is also sharper than the iPad's 2048-by-1536-pixel panel.